pieterbonnet/pbDateComputation/README.md

     End If
 ##### IsWorkingDay(d as DateTime) as Boolean
 Returns True if the date is a working day, depending on the specified working days, closing periods and public holidays.

+In this example, r is a RegionDatesWorked object, for the District of Columbia (see above for the code to add holidays)

+    Var d as DateTime = DateTime.Now()
+    if r.IsWorkingDay(d) then MessageBox "Today, it's a working day !"

+##### ListOfAnnualEvents(Starting as DateTime, Ending as DateTime, OnlyDayOff as boolean = False, IncludeSaturday as Boolean = True, IncludeSunday as Boolean = True, IncludeMonday as Boolean = True, IncludeTuesday as Boolean = True, IncludeWednesday as Boolean = True, IncludeThursday as Boolean = True, IncludeFriday as Boolean = True) as DateAndCaption
+##### ListOfAnnualEvents(Year as integer, OnlyDayOff as boolean = False, IncludeSaturday as Boolean = True, IncludeSunday as Boolean = True, IncludeMonday as Boolean = True, IncludeTuesday as Boolean = True, IncludeWednesday as Boolean = True, IncludeThursday as Boolean = True, IncludeFriday as Boolean = True) as DateAndCaption
+Returns an array of DateAndCaption objects, listing all events between the two dates (or over the chosen year).

+You can filter to show only events that are holidays (OnlyDayOff = True).
+By default, OnlyDayOff = False.

+You can also choose whether or not to include events that take place on a specific day of the week in the results.
+By default, all days of the week are included.

+In this example, r is a RegionDatesWorked object, for the District of Columbia (see above for the code to add holidays)

+    //  All events for 2025, only holydays (non working event) and unless they fall on Sunday Var Holidays() as DateAndCaption = r.ListOfAnnualEvents(2025, True, True, False)
+##### NextBusinessDay(d as datetime, number as integer = 1) as DateTime
+##### PreviousBusinessDay(d as datetime, number as integer = 1) as DateTime
+Returns the next open day (1), or the second (2), ... depending on the parameter number.
+The function takes into account working days of the week, closing periods, and events.
+AnnualEvents with the DayOff property = True are non-working days.
+Negative values ​​give the same result as the PreviousBusinessDay function.
+Similarly, negative values ​​for the PreviousBusinessDay function give the same result as for the NextBusinessDay function.

+In this example, r is a RegionDatesWorked object, for the District of Columbia (see above for the code to add holidays)

+    Var d as DateTime = DateTime.Now()
+    Var DeliveryDay = r.NextBusinessDay(4) // Four business days for a delivery

+##### NextNonWorkingDay(d as datetime, number as integer = 1) as DateTime
+##### PreviousNonWorkingDay(d as datetime, number as integer = 1) as DateTime
+Returns the next non-working day (1), or the second (2), ... depending on the parameter number.
+The function takes into account working days of the week, closure periods, and events.
+AnnualEvents with the DayOff property = True are non-working days.
+Negative values ​​give the same result as the PreviousNonWorkingDay function.
+Similarly, negative values ​​for the PreviousNonWorkingDay function give the same result as for the NextNonWorkingDay function.

+##### NonWorkingDayReasonCaption(d as DateTime) as string
+##### NonWorkingDayReasonType(d as DateTime) as integer

+ForNonWorkingDayReasonCaption, if the date is a non-working day, returns, according to this order of priority:

+ - the name of the day of the week (if that's why it's a non-working day)
+ - the caption of the closure period (if the date falls within that period)
+  - the caption of the annual event (if the date corresponds to an event)
+  - If it's a working day, return an empty string

+For NonWorkingDayReasonType, if the date is a non-working day, return, according to this order of priority:

+ - 1, if that's why it's a non-working day in the week
+ - 2, if the date falls in a closure period
+  - 3, if the date corresponds to an event
+  - 0, if it's a working day
+##### NonWorkingDays(starting as DateTime, ending as DateTime) as DateTime()
+##### NonWorkingDays(year as integer) as DateTime()
+##### NonWorkingDaysDateAndCaption(starting as DateTime, ending as DateTime) as DateAndCaption()
+##### NonWorkingDaysDateAndCaption(year as integer) as DateAndCaption()
+Returns an array of DateTime objects, corresponding to each non-working day, based on the specified working days of the week, closing periods, and public holidays.

+The calculation can be requested between two dates or over a year.

+All dates are initialized to 00:00:00.

+NonWorkingDaysDateAndCaption returns an array of DateAndCaption objects.
+For the methods NonWorkingDaysDateAndCaption, the caption property, according to this order of priority, is :

+- the name of the day of the week (if that's why it's a non-working day)

+- the caption for the closing period (if the date falls within that period)

+- the caption for the annual event (if the date corresponds to an event)

+- If it's a working day, return an empty string

 [🔝 Back to Table of contents](#table-of-contents)